YuumiPie/TornSharp/README.md

 These problems are mostly due to incomplete/unknown data from the unofficial documentation.<br />

 If any of these problems above occur you can open an issue [here](https://github.com/YuumiPie/TornCitySharp/issues).<br />
-(please report unknown/incomplete data to the Unofficial Torn Api as well)!
+(Please report unknown/incomplete data to the Unofficial Torn Api as well)!

 ## Contributing